mmadyda/overtime-app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- x Bootstrap -> formatting
-- x Inons from glyphicons
-- x Uptade the styles for forms

 ## TODOS:
-- Integrate validation for phone attr in User
-    # no spaces or dashes
-    # exactly 10 characters
-    # all characters have to be a number